rajkumar7859/All_React_app/company_assignment_Typing_test_masai/Chaabi_assing/README.md

 # Typing Test Website

 Welcome to the Typing Test website!
 This application allows users to test and improve their typing speed and accuracy.
-The test has various features to provide a comprehensive typing experience, including live tracking of typing accuracy, words per minute (WPM), key count, and more.
+The test is designed with various features to provide a comprehensive typing experience, including live tracking of typing accuracy, words per minute (WPM), key count, and more.

 ## Features

 ### 1. **Typing Accuracy**
-   - The application calculates and displays your typing accuracy in real time as you type.
+   - The application calculates and displays your typing accuracy in real-time as you type.
 This helps you understand how many characters you have typed correctly versus the total number of characters.

 ### 2. **Words Per Minute (WPM)**
    - The website tracks and displays your typing speed in words per minute (WPM).
 This is calculated based on the number of words you type correctly within the given time.